ocadotechnology/aimmo/docs/FAQ.md

 ---

-## What is this project?
+## What is Code For Life?
 Who are Code for Life?
-- Ocado Technology's Code for Life initiative has been developed to inspire the next generation of computer scientists and to help teachers deliver the computing curriculum.
+- Ocado Technology's FREE Code for Life initiative has been developed to inspire the next generation of computer scientists and to help teachers deliver the computing curriculum.
 This repository hosts the source code of the **AI:MMO game**.
 AI:MMO is aimed as a follow-on from Rapid Router to teach computing to secondary-school age children.

+- It's ***FREE*** forever!

 - The other repos for Code For Life:
     - the main portal (as well as registration, dashboards, materials...), [Code For Life Portal](https://github.com/ocadotechnology/codeforlife-portal)
     - the first coding game of Code for Life for primary schools, [Rapid Router](https://github.com/ocadotechnology/rapid-router)